 I find it easiest to slice the top and bottom off then chop the squash in half, separating the bulby bottom from the chunk of a stem.
 Then peel ‘er up and roughly chop into pieces.
+I use a vegetable peeler which makes it super easy!
 Because I will be pureeing the soup, I’m not too bothered how perfect my chop looks.

 Clean and purely healthy.

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 - Remove from the heat, take out the cinnamon stick and discard.
-Using an immersion blender, puree until smooth
+Using an immersion blender, puree until smooth.